elishafer/Underwater-Computer-Vision-Course/hw2/README.md

 The implementation is using vector implementation and all colour channels are computed using the same vector.

+###  Computation of Backscatter

+Backscatter for each point on the image was computed by integrating the backscatter of each point along the ray from the camera to the point in space.
+To compute the backscatter of a point on a ray the `B_point` function was implemented.
+This function is in turn integrated inside the `compute_backscatter` function.
+The `compute_backscatter` function computes a single colour channel.
+The channels are then collated.

 |water type and strobe distance|  reflected light| backscatter| I_t|
 |----------|----------------|------------|----|
 |J1 10 cm|![ambient](output_images/i_d/jerlov1_10cm.png)|![backscatter](output_images/bs/jerlov1_10cm.png)|![I_t](output_images/I_t/jerlov1_10cm.png)|